puppetlabs/facter/README.md

 ---------

 All of the following examples start by assuming the current directory is the root of the repo.

-Note the use of git submodules, so use `git submodule update --init` to ensure the submodules are populated.

 On Windows, add `-G "MinGW Makefiles" -DCMAKE_PREFIX_PATH=\<binary install path\> -DBOOST_STATIC=ON` to the `cmake` invocation.